jscs-dev/node-jscs/README.md

 ### validateParameterSeparator

 Enable validation of separators between function parameters.
+Will ignore newlines.

 Type: `String`

 Values:

+ - `","`: function parameters are immediately followed by a comma
- - `", "`: function parameters are immediately followed by a comma then a space
+ - `", "`: function parameters are immediately followed by a comma and then a space
- - `" ,"`: function parameters are immediately followed by a space then a comma
+ - `" ,"`: function parameters are immediately followed by a space and then a comma
- - `" , "`: function parameters are immediately followed by a space, a comma then a space
+ - `" , "`: function parameters are immediately followed by a space, a comma, and then a space

 #### Example